Luanti: Development

 Luanti was originally released in November 2010 under a proprietary license.
 Shortly afterwards the license was changed to the GPL-2.0-or-later license.
-By agreement among major contributors, in June 2012 the project license was to be changed to LGPL-2.1-or-later, though at the time small parts still remained under the GPL-2.0-or-later license.
-In September 2013, the transition was complete.
-While LGPL-2.1-or-later remains the main license for the Luanti engine, other free and open-source licenses are used for various other parts of the latest release.
+By agreement among major contributors, in June 2012 the project license was changed to LGPL-2.1-or-later, though at the time small parts still remained under the GPL-2.0-or-later license.
+In September 2013, the transition to LGPL-2.1-or-later was completed.
+While LGPL-2.1-or-later remains the main license for the Luanti engine, other free and open-source licenses are used for various other parts of the latest releases.

-Perttu Ahola was the only developer working on the project for about six months, until Ciaran Gultnieks started making code contributions in May 2011.
+Perttu Ahola (recognized as celeron55 or c55) was the only developer working on the project for about six months after its creation, until Ciaran Gultnieks started making code contributions in May 2011.
 The roster of contributors grew and changed over the years.
-As of July 2020, there are 9 active core developers and 15 active contributors.
+As of January 2026, Luanti's GitHub repository has more than 800 contributors (870 as of September 2026).
 Project participants do not have set roles, but rather keep their activity within their respective areas of expertise.
 Perttu Ahola's role morphed over the years: whereas initially it was engine development, it is now mostly web-hosting and administration, assigning core developer, moderator, and other roles to people, as well as being the final word in cases where other developers are unable to render a decision.

-Since version 5.0.0 the in-game browser lets users download games and modifications as well as their dependencies from a website called ContentDB and the Irrlicht Engine was forked.
+Version 5.0.0 added an in-game browser that lets users download games and modifications as well as their dependencies from a Luanti's ContentDB website.
+Version 5.5.0 forked the Irrlicht Engine.

-As of version 5.8.0 the Luanti Engine no longer ships with a default game.
+Prior to version 5.8.0, Luanti shipped a default game called Minetest Game, a practice which was ended due to concerns that new players would mistake Luanti for a single game instead of an engine.
+Despite no longer being officially shipped with Luanti, Minetest Game can still be found on ContentDB.

+In October 2024, the project’s name was officially changed from Minetest to Luanti.
+The new name combines Lua (the scripting language) with the Finnish word luonti, meaning "creation".

 Usage in education

 Luanti has been used in educational environments to teach subjects such as mathematics, programming, and earth sciences.
-Such examples are:
+Some notable examples include: